roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-02 ****** byStoryTeller07© The back door of the truck slid upward with a hiss of compressed air.
+The back door of the truck slid upward with a hiss of compressed air.
 Anne had brought her emotions under control by thinking over positive aspects of the situation.
 After all she was a professor and head of the business department, therefore used to analysing difficult situations.

  Although virtually naked in the back of a truck she was wearing a mask so wouldn't be recognised on campus.
 It was moulded onto her face and wouldn't just fall off.
 It was styled as an android maid, which was in keeping with the thin one piece android body suit she wore.